taseebali/real-time-vision-system/src/services/README.md

 # Services Module

-This module contains all AI services and utility components for the Blind Assistant.
+This module contains all AI services and utility components for the Real Time Vision System.

 ## Overview